 It is at this point; God told him to flee to the ocean, waiting for a boat.
 The future Saint did and made it back to Britain.
 He returned to Ireland and converted the formerly pagan Irish to the Christian faith.
 He spent much of his time-saving people.
 This famous fellow became the tale of his driving of snakes out of Ireland.
 According to tradition, he died on March 17th, which still bears his name.

-Ireland celebrates the holiday, but is often more of a festival for people of Irish descent outside of the homeland.
+Ireland celebrates the holiday.
+But it remains more of a festival for people of Irish descent outside of the homeland.
 The day includes dancing, drinking, and parades.
-Chicago has one of the largest parades in the country– even shown in the Fugitive.
+Chicago has one of the largest parades in the country-- even shown in the Fugitive.
 People often dress in green and wear clovers to represent the conversion of Ireland.

 Why are There So Many Drinking and Driving Accidents on St. Patrick's Day?